judsonlmoore/judsonlmoore.com/_posts/blog/2015-04-25-jake-the-snake.markdown

 ---
 title:						My New 2015 Kona Jake The Snake Cyclocross Bicycle
 categories:				blog
 tags:
   - biking
   - cx
   - cyclocross
   - phenom
-excerpt:		Cyclocross is a hybrid road / trail bike sport which combines speed with ruggedness.
-I am starting to race CX and starting off with Kona's Jake The Snake.
+excerpt:					Cyclocross is a hybrid road/trail bike sport that combines speed with ruggedness.
+I am starting to race CX and starting with Kona's Jake The Snake.
 image:						/assets/images/2015/04/2015-kona-jake-the-snake.jpg
 ---

-I've had road bikes and mountain bikes, now I am settling into something right in the middle: a cyclocross bike!
-There is a vibrant cyclocross race culture here in Austin, and it's a whole other world of biking which I think I will really love.
-This is my first CX bike, and I love it!
+I've had road bikes and mountain bikes, now I am settling into something right in the middle: a cyclocross bike.
+There is a vibrant cyclocross race culture here in Austin, and it's a whole other world of biking, which I think I will love.
+This bike is my first cyclocross bike, and so far, I love it.
 [Kona's 2015 Jake The Snake](https://2015.konaworld.com/jake_the_snake.cfm) cyclocross bike offers lots of higher-end amenities at a very reasonable price point.
 Here are the specs on the bike.

 ## 2015 Kona Jake The Snake Specs